Can Your Crypto Wallet Buy You a House? A New Era for Bitcoin

 -

-Higher Interest Rates (for Now)
+SLIGHTLY Higher Interest Rates (for Now)

-Expect rates to fall as the market matures—but for now, you’ll pay a premium.
+Th good news is that you can expect rates to fall as the market matures—but for now, you’ll pay a premium.

 -